 Bibi Soghra was a renowned philanthropist of Biharsharif, a historical city in the Nalanda district of Bihar state.
-She

-    was born into a wealthy family of Abdul Samad around 1815 in a small village of Mohini in the Munger district, now in
+She was born into a wealthy family of Abdul Samad around 1815 in the small village of Hasauri in the Munger district, now in Sheikhpura.

-    Sheikhpura.
 She completed her early education in the local Madrasa.
-Later on, she earned a degree in Urdu, Hindi, Arabi,

-    Farsi, and English.
+Later on, she earned a degree in Urdu, Hindi, Arabi, Farsi, and English.

 His marriage to Bibi Soghra was a beautiful thing to happen in his life.
-They lived a wonderful married life and in

-    course of time had a beautiful baby girl named Qadeeran.
+They lived a wonderful married life and in course of time had a beautiful baby girl named Qadeeran.
 After her formal education at home, she was married off.

 One day Abdul Aziz’s daughter Qadeeran was feeling unwell.
 A Hakim from the nearby was called upon.
 After checking on the girl, Hakim told Abdul Aziz that she is suffering from Tuberculosis.
 After hearing this, everyone in the family got shocked and didn’t know what to do.
 Because Tuberculosis was almost an incurable disease at that time.

 Since she was from a Zamindar family, special care and treatment were given, but even then she couldn’t survive and one bad morning, she passed away.
 Qadeeran was the only child of her parents.
 Her untimely demise shattered Abdul Aziz and Bibi Soghra to the core.

 It was so shocking for her parents that Abdul Aziz fell ill and after a few years, he too passed away.
 Now he was survived by his old-aged lonely wife Bibi Soghra.
 It is said that during her difficult phase of life, her close relatives didn’t support her.
 This forced Bibi Soghra to gradually isolate herself from her in-laws like never before.